danwflynn/reversi/README.txt

 This is an example of a test that makes legal moves and checks to see if the score is correct on every single move.

-The player can initiate the GUI by inserting this model like so in the 'Reversi' class's main:

-  public static void main(String[] args) {
-    IReversiModel model = new ReversiModelImpl(15);
-    IGraphicalView view = new ReversiGraphicalView(model);
-    view.setVisible(true);
-  }
+See Reversi (the main class) for a simple starting example for game of Reversi.

 Key Components:
 Everything About Reversi Model:

-Here is how you create a new game:
+Here is how you create a new model of the game:
 IReversi model = new ReversiModelImpl(4);

 Here we can see that the constructor parameter is 4 which means that the radius of the board is 4.